 Join EdApp for free and implement examples of positive reinforcement into your employee training programs!

 As a trainer or manager, you should never assume that your learners know how well they’re performing.
 Instead, make sure to give them positive and constructive feedback on their work.
-Aside from allowing them to assess their current progress and determine areas for improvement, positive feedback instantly lets your learners know what they should continue doing.
+Aside from allowing them to assess their current progress and determine areas for improvement, positive feedback, as an example of positive reinforcement, instantly lets your learners know what they should continue doing.
 By offering detailed feedback and expressing sincere appreciation for achievements, you’re also reinforcing positive behaviors.